CERE Financial Aid Information

 Tuition and Financial Aid

-Tuition and Fees: For the 2014 - 2015 academic year, tuition and fees in the graduate Environmental Science and Management program total $1,177 per credit hour ($1,077 tuition + $100 University fee).
+Tuition and Fees: For the 2015 - 2016 academic year, the comprehensive tuition rate in the graduate Environmental Science and Management program total $1,218 per credit hour.
 Rates are reviewed and adjusted annually.

-New M.S. students are currently able to take advantage of a 25% tuition discount with a minimum enrollment of six credits!
+New M.S. students are currently able to take advantage of a 25% tuition discount with a minimum enrollment of six credits per semester!
 For details, visit http://www.duq.edu/admissions-and-aid/graduate-admissions/special-financial-awards.

 Assistantships and Fellowships